xyncro/sites-freya.io/reference/machines/http/index.rst

 To begin working with the Freya HTTP machine, it is suggested that reading the topic around the design of :doc:`/topics/design/machines` makes a good entry point.
 Once you have an initial sense of the machine model, the following sections will should be easier to dive in to.

 * :doc:`overview` -- the basic design and syntax of the Freya HTTP machine.
+* :doc:`model` -- the diagram and implementation of the HTTP machine.
-* :doc:`configuration` -- the available configuration options as part of the Freya HTTP machine, as introduced in the machine overview.
+* :doc:`configuration` -- the available configuration options as part of the Freya HTTP machine, as introduced in the machine overview and model.

 .. toctree::
    :hidden: